 After conducting the test, I discovered that my Cloudways site achieved a Largest Contentful Paint of 468ms, a Total Blocking Time of 0ms, and a Cumulative Layout Shift of 0.

 Meanwhile, my Hostinger site gained a Largest Contentful Paint of 731ms, a Total Blocking Time of 0ms, and a Cumulative Layout Shift of 0.

 These results indicate that Cloudways outperforms Hostinger in terms of Core Web Vitals.

 Cloudways vs Hostinger: Features

-Cloudways comes with a custom control panel with many advanced features plus all the features of cPanel and Plesk included.
-It should not take one too long to get the hang of the control panel, and most importantly, the interface is pretty neat and clean.
+Cloudways provides a custom control panel with many advanced features, along with all the features of cPanel and Plesk.
+The control panel is easy to navigate, and the interface is neat and organized, making it user-friendly.

 Cloudways vs Hostinger: Support

-Cloudways undoubtedly has one of the most dedicated customer support teams in the industry.
-Over the years, the Cloudways support team has done an exceptional job assisting the customers through 24×7 live chat and tickets.
+Cloudways has one of the industry's most dedicated customer support teams, and their team has done an exceptional job over the years assisting customers through 24×7 live chat and tickets.

-Hostinger also has a decent customer support service in place with knowledgeable and friendly executives to help you with your queries and issues through 24×7 live chat and email.
+Hostinger also provides decent customer support, with knowledgeable and friendly executives available 24×7 to assist with queries and issues through live chat and email.

-Though Hostinger is cheaper, their uptime is awful and I really can't recommend them for real business websites.
-So, If you are finalizing between Cloudways and Hostinger, then Cloudways should be your choice.
+Although Hostinger may be cheaper, its uptime performance is subpar, making it unsuitable for real business websites.
+Therefore, if you are choosing between Cloudways and Hostinger, Cloudways should be your preferred choice.